martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 * A time line that provides information about completed and scheduled irrigation events.
 * A graph that provides information about irrigation events.
 * A footer that is present on all pages (if user is logged).
 The footer includes: CPU Temp, CPU Usage, Software version, External IP, Working.
+* Some extensions can inject on the homepage and add additional elements.
+For example, the astral extension adds graphical representations of sunrise and sunset to the timeline.
+The tank monitor extension adds graphical columns with volume and water quantity.

 ## Normal - Water Level
 A button that allows setting the "Water Level" which is a global percentage the run time for all irrigation programs.